melaniesigrid/catalog-of-things/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to our code reviewers and partners at Microverse
-- Inspiration
-- etc

 ## 📝 License